 4. Next Steps

-The establishment of Men’s Shed is seen as a positive opportunity for men and is considered appropriate, given the high level of interest, health benefits, friendships and support from related organizations and the community.
+The establishment of Men’s Shed is seen as a positive opportunity for men and is considered appropriate, given the high level of interest, health benefits, friendships and support from related organisations and the community.

 Most Men’s Sheds have the legal status of an incorporated association.
 Details on how to apply are available at http://www.commerce.wa.gov.au/consumer-protection/associations-and-clubs

-To obtain a copy of a constitution for a Men’s Shed that has been prepared by WAMSA to meet the requirements of the WA Department of Commerce, the Australian Charities and Not-for-profit Commission and the Australian Taxation Office, please email firstname.lastname@example.org.
+To obtain a copy of a constitution for a Men’s Shed that has been prepared by MSWA to meet the requirements of the WA Department of Commerce, the Australian Charities and Not-for-profit Commission and the Australian Taxation Office, please email firstname.lastname@example.org.

 For some handy hints on both establishing and operating a Shed click here.